studioml/studio/docs/gcloud_setup.rst

-Setting up Google cloud compute
+Setting up Google Cloud Compute
 ===============================

 This page describes the process of setting up Google Cloud and